 With segmented email stats, you can get a handful of other insights alongside your survey responses.
 Using ContactMonkey’s email template builder to create and send your survey, you’ll learn when and where your surveys were opened as well as which departments engage with them most:

-With ContactMonkey’s all-in-one employee engagement software, you can collect employee feedback right from your Outlook or Gmail inbox.
+With ContactMonkey’s all-in-one employee engagement software, you can collect employee feedback right from your Outlook or Gmail inbox using employee survey questionnaires.
 That way, feedback becomes quick, simple, and streamlined as part of your work routine.
 Use employee feedback to create more engaging internal communications, improve your employee recognition ideas, and reduce employee turnover.

 Get Insightful Feedback With Great Employee Survey Questions